 The study of Cultural Anthropology draws on research methods that range from extended fieldwork in particular locales to interview and survey.
 Our students receive training in a variety of research methods.
 In addition, students receive Internal Review Board (IRB) training which certifies their awareness of and commitment to ethical research codes.
 Much teaching includes assignments in the neighborhoods of San Francisco and the East Bay; by moving out into the community, students’ education transcends the limits of the classroom.
 Students actively engage in current issues that affect surrounding communities; many present academic papers at the Human Rights Summit, an annual event which brings together community activists, community members, faculty and students.

-SF State's Department of Anthropology is particularly strong in the areas of Central and South America, the Middle East, and East Asia.
+SF State's Department of Anthropology is particularly strong in the areas of Central and South America, and East Asia.
 Many of our faculty carry out community-based participatory research projects (with student involvement), and most hold research affiliations in public policy and academic institutions in the Bay Area, such as the Cesar Chavez Institute, the Public Research Institute, the Bio-Behavioral Research Group and the Health Equity Initiative.

 Since the earliest days of the motion picture camera, anthropologists have used visual media both to record and analyze cultural phenomena, and to represent visions of distant cultures to the public.
 Filming techniques and goals have followed Anthropology’s course through the many theories of culture that characterized the field in the last one hundred and twenty years.
 Because the department at San Francisco State has a strongly applied focus, our Visual Anthropology courses concentrate on the use of media in constructive social change.
 Students turn their anthropological expertise to design films that are made in collaboration with activist community groups, whether in the Bay Area or in our Tanzania Field School.